Design comparison

 the all the clickable elements so that users know that can be interacted with.Great work completing your second challenge, and happy coding! 😊

-Marked as helpful2@JacobMarshall0Posted about 2 years ago@elaineleung Thank you, this feedback is great!
+Marked as helpful2@JacobMarshall0Posted over 2 years ago@elaineleung Thank you, this feedback is great!
 I didn't realise that would be an issue with the :focus so thank you very much, I'll keep this in mind for future implementations.

-1 - @sinjin25Posted about 2 years ago
+1 - @sinjin25Posted over 2 years ago

 I think that this piece of code is pretty fragile: